-Even with 45 years of marriage, I still get lazy and fall into the picky trap.
-I still need that daily marriage vitamin.
+Even with 50 years of marriage, I still get lazy and fall into the picky trap.
+I still need that daily habit to impact my marriage.

 Today I find myself praying more and more that I’d lighten up and not make a big deal out of something small.
 And I continue to pray that we’d laugh more together at the dumb things we do.